decaf-dev/obsidian-dataloom/README.md

 ### Number Cell

 Numbers can be rendered in cells that are in a column with the `number` content type selected.
-A valid number only includes digits 0-9
+A valid number only includes digits 0-9 or decimals.

 ### Tag Cell